marcusoftnet/marcusoftnet.github.io/_posts/2009-09-23-synchronization-for-consultants-how-i.md

 ---
 layout: post
-title: Synchronization for consultants – how I got it to work
+title: Synchronization for Consultants – How I Got It to Work
 date: 2009-09-22T19:19:00.002Z
 author: Marcus Hammarberg
 tags: